 Cybersecurity Maturity Model Certification (CMMC)The CMMC Knowledge You Need to Succeed

-The Cybersecurity Maturity Model Certification (CMMC) Version 1.02, finalized in January 2020, is the US Department of Defense’s (DoD) new information security framework and audit program.
-The CMMC is designed to improve cybersecurity within the Defense Industrial Base (DIB) by ensuring contractors and subcontractors can adequately protect Controlled Unclassified Information (CUI).
+In November 2021, the US Department of Defense (DoD) announced Version 2.0 of the Cybersecurity Maturity Model Certification (CMMC) information security framework and audit program.
+Driven by internal review and public comment, CMMC 2.0 updates the requirements for CMMC Version 1.02, released in January 2020 and now suspended.
+CMMC 2.0 is designed to improve cybersecurity within the Defense Industrial Base (DIB) by ensuring contractors and subcontractors can adequately protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI).

 Back in October 2016, the DoD specified requirements for protecting Covered Defense Information (CDI) and reporting cyber incidents in its Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012.
-DFARS mandated that DoD suppliers implement security controls consistent with the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171.
-This regulation relies on suppliers to self-attest to the status of their security controls and to compliance with NIST SP 800-171.
+In addition, DFARS 252.204.7019 mandates DoD suppliers implement security controls consistent with the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171.
+This regulation—which has been in effect all along—relies on suppliers to self-attest to the status of their security controls and to compliance with NIST SP 800-171.

 Struggling with all the new terminology in the CMMC?
 Learn all the Key CMMC Terms & Acronyms here.